Encharted Cook

 By: Jan Nunes

-My Ramen Noodle Salad is quickly made with instant ramen noodles, crisp coleslaw veggies, crunchy almonds, and a sweet and savory garlic teriyaki dressing.
+Easy Ramen Noodle Salad with Teriyaki Dressing is a cold noodle salad made with tender cooked ramen noodles, crisp coleslaw vegetables, crunchy almonds, and a sweet and savory homemade garlic teriyaki dressing.

 Print Share Pin Email